DDRB Funded Agencies

 INFO

 Community Living, Inc. provides life enriching services for people of all ages with developmental disabilities.
-Adult program (ages 18+) include residential, recreation, out-of-home and in-home respite, employment, and support services for adults (day habilitation).
+Adult program (ages 18+) recreation, out-of-home and in-home respite, employment, and support services for adults (day habilitation).
 Youth programs include in-home respite (all ages), facility based respite (ages 6 to 21), and after school teen club, school break camps and recreational opportunities (ages 12 to 21).
 School break camps are full day and available throughout the year.
 Referrals are necessary for all programs.

 The DDRB provides funding for the following programs: